rkunwar/Cypress_Deltatre/README.md

 Second API makes a POST Call and verify the response code is 201 and verify the returned body has the data that was sent with the POST payload.
 Verification for Name and Username.

-To run test for API: cypress run --spec .\cypress\integration\deltatre\api_specs.js
+To run test for API: cypress run --spec .\cypress\integration\deltatre\api_specs.js If you want to see the output on the browser console run the API test on browser: cypress run --browser {{browser}} --spec .\cypress\integration\deltatre\api_specs.js

 # Known Problems and WorkArounds
 1. There could be issues while running the tests in Firefox Browser with version < 80.
 This is because of the slowness of the Firefox browser to do the Garbage Collection cleanup between the tests.
 To mitigate i have disabled the GC Collection on Global Cypress Configs and my tests were running on Firefox Browser version 81.